Skip to main content

 Back to Resources

 The IRS uses nine factors to evaluate whether an S-corp owner's salary is reasonable.
-They come from IRS Fact Sheet 2008-25, published in 2008, and they're still the primary framework that IRS examiners and Tax Court judges use today.
+They come from IRS Fact Sheet FS-2008-25, "Wage Compensation for S Corporation Officers", published in August 2008, and they're still the primary framework that IRS examiners and Tax Court judges use today.
+The factors are not invented by the IRS — they were "fleshed out over the years in numerous court decisions" (most notably Mayson Mfg.
+Co. v.
+Commissioner, 178 F.2d 115 (6th Cir.
+1949)) and they trace back to the statutory standard in Treas.
+Reg. §1.162-7(b)(3): reasonable compensation is "such amount as would ordinarily be paid for like services by like enterprises under like circumstances."
 If you're setting your own salary or advising a client, every one of these factors should be addressed in your documentation.

 Key Takeaways

-• The IRS evaluates reasonable compensation using nine factors from Fact Sheet 2008-25, plus additional factors developed through court decisions.
+• The IRS evaluates reasonable compensation using nine factors from Fact Sheet FS-2008-25, plus additional factors developed through court decisions.

-• The most important factors in practice: duties performed, comparable salaries, and training/experience.
+• The factors that decide most cases: duties performed, comparable salaries, and training/experience.

 • A strong report should address each factor with specific evidence, not just list them as references.